automationbroker/apb/docs/developers.md

 ```

-### Using docker run to quickly test a Service Bundle
+### Using docker run to quickly test a APB

-While developing Service Bundles, you may want to quickly test a Bundle without involving the Automation Broker or Service Catalog.
+While developing APBs, you may want to quickly test a Bundle without involving the Automation Broker or Service Catalog.
 This can be accomplished by using a `docker run` command.

 Before continuing, run `oc login` and provide credentials for a cluster-admin user.
-This method of Service Bundle invocation mounts `~/.kube` into the Bundle container for authentication.
+This method of APB invocation mounts `~/.kube` into the Bundle container for authentication.

 The example below shows a generic `docker run` command with placeholders for an `$SB_IMAGE_NAME`, `$ACTION_NAME`, and `extra-vars`.